8 Things to Do If Your Car Breaks Down in Winter

 Run out of gas?

-If the car runs out of gas, keep all the windows shut.
+If the car runs out of gas, keep all the windows shut to conserve warmth.
 Stay on the lookout for help.
 Make sure your windows are cleared of snow so passing drivers can see that there’s someone in the car.

 These are the winter driving rules every Canadian car owner should know.